Christian Lutete

-Claude Christian Lutete IV (born October 9, 1996) is an American-Congolese professional basketball player for Bosna Visit Sarajevo of the Bosnian League and the ABA League 2.
+Claude Christian Lutete IV (born October 9, 1996) is an American-Congolese professional basketball player for Maccabi Rehovot B.C. of the Liga Leumit.
 He also plays for the DR Congo men's national basketball team.
 Lutete played college basketball for Radford and UMass Lowell.

 Early life and high school career

 Lutete grew up in Silver Spring, Maryland and attended McKinley Technology High School in Washington, D.C.
 He played a post-graduate year at Phillips Exeter Academy, which he said was one of his best decisions because it made him uncomfortable.
 Lutete averaged 17 points per game and was named to the All-NEPSAC Team.
 Lutete committed to Radford over offers from several Ivy League schools.

 College career

 Lutute played sparingly during two seasons at Radford and made three starts.
 As a freshman, he averaged 2.9 points and 2.2 rebounds per game.
 Lutete averaged 4.5 points and 2.4 rebounds per game as a sophomore.
 Following his sophomore season, he transferred to UMass Lowell because a high school teammate was on the team.
 As a redshirt junior, Lutete averaged 18.7 points and 7.6 rebounds per game, shooting 53.4 percent from the field and 39.5 percent from behind the arc.
 He earned Second Team All-America East and All-Academic Team honors as well as being named to the National Association of Basketball Coaches (NABC) All-District 1 First Team.
-On November 8, 2019, Lutute scored a school-record 51 points and grabbed nine rebounds in an 87-74 victory over LIU.
+On November 8, 2019, Lutute scored a school-record 51 points and grabbed nine rebounds in an 87–74 victory over LIU.
 Lutete broke his left wrist during his senior season but did not tell anyone until the season was over.
 He averaged 19.3 points per game as a senior, second-best in the conference, as well as a team-high 7.0 rebounds per game.
 Lutete earned Second Team All-America East honors and was named to the Division I Academic All-America First Team.
 He was named America East Man of the Year due to his academic achievements in earning his master's degree in peace and conflict studies as well as mentoring District of Columbia College Access Program scholars.